Types and Categories of Flight Disruption: A Guide

 - Flight preparation activities like aircraft cleaning, baggage loading, and aircraft fueling; and

-- Routine or scheduled maintenance, including any subsequent repairs or required activities.
+- Scheduled maintenance, including any subsequent repairs or required activities.

 5. Disruptions within the airline's control but required for safety

-This category does not include disruptions caused by routine maintenance, malfunctions identified during routine maintenance or malfunctions that do not impede the safe operation of the flight (for example, problems with the in-flight entertainment system).
-We consider these to be within an airline's control.
+This category does not include disruptions caused by scheduled maintenance, malfunctions identified during scheduled maintenance or malfunctions that do not impede the safe operation of the flight (for example, problems with the in-flight entertainment system).
+Such disruptions would be within an airline's control.

 Airlines must continue to follow all safety requirements, including aircraft maintenance and record-keeping requirements.
 However, it is recognized that not all mechanical malfunctions can be foreseen or prevented through regular maintenance.
 Unexpected aircraft malfunctions may compromise safety and require the airline to: